-Letter Confirming Acceptance of an Offer - Just as a job offer isn’t official until you receive it in writing, your acceptance isn’t official until you accept in writing.
-It does not need to be a detailed letter, but you should review that you are accepting the position and, if possible, review your start date, location and the negotiated salary.
-Your acceptance letter is meant to verify – it is not a place for negotiating.
-Should there be issues that need resolving, work those out with the employer and, if changes are made, request a new offer letter.
+Your acceptance isn’t official until you accept in writing.
+Although your letter does not need to be detailed, you should state that you are accepting the position and, if possible, review your start date, location, and the negotiated salary.
+Your acceptance letter is meant to verify; it is not a place for negotiating.
+If there are any remaining issues that need resolving, work them out with the employer and, if changes are made, request a new offer letter.

-- Letter Declining an Offer - Whether or not you receive a written job offer, declining a job offer should be done officially in writing.
-You do not need to expand upon the reasons you did not accept the offer, but thank them for their time and wish them the best.
-In addition, to providing written decline letters being proper etiquette, they can assist you in preserving your relation with the employer.
-As you never know when or if your paths may cross again, this can make encounters more comfortable.
+Declining a job offer should be done officially in writing even if your job offer isn’t.
+While you don’t need to explain the reasons you did not accept the offer, you should thank them for their time and wish them the best.
+Not only is this proper etiquette, but it can also help preserve your relation with the employer — you never know when or if your paths may cross again!

-A personal statement is a paragraph that summarizes who you are, why you are interested and what you have to offer.
-Think of it as your "elevator speech" - if you only had a elevator ride’s worth of time to get across to the employer why s/he should hire you, what would you say.
+A personal statement is a paragraph that summarizes who you are, why you are interested, and what you have to offer.
+Think of it as your “elevator speech.”
+If you only had an elevator ride’s worth of time to demonstrate why an employer should hire you, what would you say?